The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 Putting Blended Learning Into Practice

-Blended Learning Models in the School Classroom
+Blended Learning Models in the K-12 Classroom

-Now that you know all about the challenges and advantages of blended learning, you may be wondering which model would be best to implement in your classroom.
+Now that you know all about the challenges and advantages of blended learning, you may be wondering which model would be best to implement in your K-12 classroom.
 The answer depends on various factors, including the age and needs of your students, the resources available to you and them, and your teaching goals.

 Consider your students’ needs when choosing a blended learning model.
-For example, if you have a class of struggling readers, you might want to use a station rotation model to provide more individualised instruction.
+For example, if you have a class of struggling readers, you might want to use a station rotation model to provide more individualized instruction.
 On the other hand, if you have advanced students, they might benefit from an individual rotation model, which allows them to work at their own pace and choose assignments that interest them.

 Think about the resources you have at your disposal.
 Do you have a computer for every student in your class?
 Do your students have reliable internet access, both in the classroom and at home?
 If not, you might want to start with a blended learning model that doesn’t require as much technology, such as the A-B-A-B model or the flipped classroom.